Jeff: ...Probably. But that's an easy fix! One line of dialogue. "Thank God we invented the, you know, whatever device."

 - One episode features a premise where everyone except for Professor Farnsworth died, leading to Farnsworth attempting to resurrect them.
 Complications in the plot led to the existence of ridiculously human robot versions of Fry and Leela.
 Once everything is cleared up between them and the real ones, the robot doppelgangers leave with this exchange:

-We're robots and we're in love.
+Robot Leela: We're robots and we're in love.
 Let's ditch these meat jackets. [strips out of her mutant skin, revealing a Terminator-like exoskeleton]

 - A great deal of Futurama's plot points are hand waved.
 Usually done through Professor Farnsworth, usually played for laughs, and usually raising way, way more questions than they answer.
 Of special note is the episode Clone of My Own.